trustweave-common

 Key Components

-Plugin Infrastructure (com.trustweave.core.plugin)
+Plugin Infrastructure (org.trustweave.core.plugin)

 PluginRegistry– Thread-safe, capability-based plugin discovery and registrationPluginMetadata– Plugin metadata with domain-agnostic capabilitiesPluginConfiguration– Configuration loaded from YAML/JSON filesProviderChain– Provider chain with automatic fallback supportPluginType– Framework-level plugin type enumeration (BLOCKCHAIN, CREDENTIAL_SERVICE, DID_METHOD, etc.)PluginLifecycle– Lifecycle interface for plugin initialization, startup, shutdown, and cleanup

-Error Handling (com.trustweave.core.exception)
+Error Handling (org.trustweave.core.exception)

 TrustWeaveException– Base exception for TrustWeave operationsTrustWeaveError– Sealed hierarchy of structured errors with rich context:- Plugin Errors: